oliviergimenez/statistics-for-ecologists-Master-courses/README.md

 ### How to use this repo?

+* The PDF of the lecture slides can be downloaded [here](https://github.com/oliviergimenez/statistics-for-ecologists-Master-courses/blob/main/gimenez_lectures.pdf)
+* The practicals are [here](https://github.com/oliviergimenez/statistics-for-ecologists-Master-courses/blob/main/gimenez_practical.pdf) and the solutions [there](https://github.com/oliviergimenez/statistics-for-ecologists-Master-courses/blob/main/gimenez_practical_with_solutions.pdf)
+* The `R` codes I use in the lectures and the practicals are also provided [here](https://github.com/oliviergimenez/statistics-for-ecologists-Master-courses/blob/main/gimenez_lectures.R) and [there](https://github.com/oliviergimenez/statistics-for-ecologists-Master-courses/blob/main/gimenez_practical_with_solutions.R) respectively
-* Click on the `Code` green button at the top right of the page to create a copy of the repo within your own GitHub account (clone)
+* To download the whole repo on your computer, click on the `Code` green button at the top right of the page and choose `Download ZIP`
-* Alternately, click on the same green button and choose `Download ZIP` to download the repo to your computer
+* Alternatively, click on same green button to create a copy of the repo within your own GitHub account (clone)

 ### Problem